plone/plone.app.testing/src/plone/app/testing/helpers.rst

     ...
 PluggableAuthService.registerMultiPlugin("dummy_plugin1")
     ...
-    ...         # Finally, this is a good place to load Zope products, ...         # using the plone.testing.z2.installProduct() helper.
+    ...         # Finally, this is a good place to load Zope products, ...         # using the plone.testing.zope.installProduct() helper.
     ...         # Make some other global changes not stored in the ZODB or ...         # the global component registry
     ...         someGlobal['test'] = 1